 When accrediting a program, ACOTE will look for a variety of factors at the school, such as inclusion of both classroom and fieldwork training, acquisition of foundational knowledge in scientific subjects and principles, familiarity with diversity issues, awareness of various forms of treatment models, the ability to develop treatment models to address many different types of patient issues and possession of effective interpersonal skills to communicate with patients and colleagues.

 Getting a master’s degree in occupational therapy is not quite enough to become registered and start treating patients: all 50 states require occupational therapists to become licensed before they start practicing.
 Each state has its own requirements for licensure, but they all require taking and passing the National Board of Certification in Occupational Therapy (NBCOT) examination.

 To be eligible to sit for the NBCOT exam, occupational therapists must graduate from an accredited occupational therapy program and finish all fieldwork requirements.
-Additional requirements for licensing may include completing and submitting a state-specific license application, paying an application fee, and registering for the exam.
-The exam registration fee, as of 2019, is $515 online, and $555 via paper application.
+Additional requirements for licensing will include completing and submitting a state-specific license application and paying an application fee.
+The current fee, as of 2019, is $515 via online application, and $555 via paper application.
 Exam applications are valid for three months.
 To learn more about what is required in your state, check with your state licensing board.